Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

+\paragraph{\textbf{3.
+Keyword-Based Filtering.}} Using the refined seed ATD dataset, we next extracted ATD-related keywords and applied them to identify candidate ATD issues in the new Jira repositories.
 A central activity in this stage was keyword extraction, which aimed to identify terms and phrases indicative of ATD.
-We applied three different methods, namely Term Frequency-Inverse Document Frequency (TF-IDF) \cite{ramos2003using}, KeyBERT \cite{grootendorst2020keybert}, and Class-Specific KeyBERT (CS KeyBERT) \cite{meisenbacher2024improved}.
-We selected TF-IDF, KeyBERT, and CS KeyBERT as our keyword extraction techniques because they represent distinct and state-of-the-art approaches in NLP for identifying relevant terms.
-Specifically, these methods employ fundamentally different paradigms in keyword identification.
-TF-IDF is a statistical method that extracts keywords based on their frequency within a document relative to their occurrence in the entire corpus, prioritizing terms that are common in a document but rare across the dataset.
-In contrast, KeyBERT leverages transformer-based embeddings (e.g., Sentence-BERT \cite{reimers2019sentence}) to extract keywords that are semantically similar to the overall content of the text, providing a context-aware and language model-driven approach.
-Additionally, we used CS KeyBERT proposed by Meisenbacher et al. \cite{meisenbacher2024improved}, which extends KeyBERT with a guided mechanism that utilizes seed keywords.
+We applied three methods: Term Frequency{-}Inverse Document Frequency (TF{-}IDF) \cite{ramos2003using}, KeyBERT \cite{grootendorst2020keybert}, and Class-Specific KeyBERT (CS KeyBERT) \cite{meisenbacher2024improved}.

+These methods were selected because they represent different paradigms for keyword identification.
+TF{-}IDF is a statistical method that prioritizes terms that are frequent within a document but rare across the corpus.
+In contrast, KeyBERT uses transformer{-}based embeddings, such as Sentence-BERT \cite{reimers2019sentence}, to identify keywords that are semantically similar to the overall content of the text.
+CS KeyBERT extends KeyBERT with a guided mechanism that incorporates seed keywords.

-In our study, we employed predefined seed keywords, such as \enquote{\textit{move}}, \enquote{\textit{refactor}}, \enquote{\textit{remove}}, \enquote{\textit{dependency}}, \enquote{\textit{couple}}, and \enquote{\textit{update}}, as seeds to focus keyword extraction on ATD-related terms.
-These seed keywords were selected based on two criteria: their high frequency and strong association with architectural debt in the labeled ATD items from Li et al. \cite{li2023automatic}, and agreement among the authors following multiple discussions to identify terms that are both semantically relevant and practically indicative of architectural concerns.
-By comparing these three methods, we enable a comprehensive and systematic evaluation of their effectiveness in detecting ATD-related keywords.
+In our study, we employed predefined seed keywords, such as \enquote{\textit{move}}, \enquote{\textit{refactor}}, \enquote{\textit{remove}}, \enquote{\textit{dependency}}, \enquote{\textit{couple}}, and \enquote{\textit{update}}, to guide keyword extraction toward potentially ATD-related vocabulary.
+These seed keywords were not treated as architectural indicators in isolation.
+Rather, they were selected because they frequently occurred in the expert-validated seed ATD issues derived from the ATD items of Li et al.~\cite{li2023automatic} and helped steer CS KeyBERT toward phrases that describe architectural actions and consequences.
+Their architectural relevance therefore emerges primarily through the bi{-}gram and tri{-}gram expressions and semantic contexts they help surface, rather than through the isolated uni{-}grams themselves.